knative/eventing-contrib/samples/kubernetes-event-source/README.md

 ### Subscriber

-In order to check the `KubernetesEventSource` is fully working, we will create a simple Knative Service that dumps incoming messages to its log and create a `Subscription` from the `Channel` to that Knative Service.
+In order to check the `KubernetesEventSource` is fully working, we will create a simple Knative Service that displays incoming eventings in its log and create a `Subscription` from the `Channel` to that Knative Service.

 1. Setup [Knative Serving](https://github.com/knative/docs/tree/master/serving).